happyconcepts/bitshares-indicator/README.md

 Price data is provided by the Binance exchange API.
 You can make a free Binance trading account at [https://www.binance.com/?ref=22113850](https://www.binance.com/?ref=22113850)

 # Testing
 We use unittest for testing which works well in Python 2.x environments.
-To facilitate test discovery, all unit test script names are prefixed with test_ .
+Unit test script names are prefixed with test_ in order to facilitate automated  test discovery!

 # Compatibility
 This unofficial application indicator uses gtk3 and has been tested on Ubuntu 16.04 (Unity) desktop.

-So far this indicator is not compatible with newer Ubuntu versions 17.04, 17.10 and 18.04.
+So far, this indicator is not compatible with newer Ubuntu versions 17.04, 17.10 and 18.04.

 # Contributing to bitshares-indicator
 Your contribution to this open source project is welcome!